-5335 South Lakeshore Drive Racine, Wisconsin 53403 (262) 552-8966 expensed?
+5335 South Lakeshore Drive Racine, Wisconsin 53403 (262) 552-8966 E-Mail: Informed@worldnet.att.net expensed?
 If the answer is positive, then how about if 50 percent of the roof is replaced?
 What is the institution's policy and practice if boiler tubes or a chiller compressor in central plant is replaced?
-Does the institution use any dollar threshold on when to capitalize and when to expense these any of these transactions?
-If projects are capitalized, is there a robust procedure in place to information is assure the recorded in the institution's capital asset inventory.
+Does the institution use any dollar threshold on when to capitalize and when to expense these transactions?
+If any of these projects are capitalized, is there a robust procedure in place to assure the information is recorded in the institution's capital asset inventory.